mattermost/mattermost-developer-documentation/site/content/blog/subpath.md

 #### Using subpaths in production

-In production, after configuration and restart, the application server will expect all HTTP requests to be anchored to the configured subpath.
-This includes static assets, API calls, and websockets.
-For convenience, the application server will redirect any unexpected requests back into this subpath, e.g. forwarding http://example.com/login to http://example.com/company/mattermost/login.
+In production, after configuration and restart, the application server expects all HTTP requests to be anchored to the configured subpath.
+This includes static assets, API calls, and WebSockets.
+For convenience, the application server redirects any unexpected requests back into this subpath, e.g. forwarding http://example.com/login to http://example.com/company/mattermost/login.

 The pre-built static assets shipped with Mattermost assume being hosted at `/static/`.
-In production, when the `SiteURL` is configured with a subpath such as https://example.com/company/mattermost, the application server will rewrite any affected assets on startup to point at `/company/mattermost/static` instead.
+In production, when the `SiteURL` is configured with a subpath such as https://example.com/company/mattermost, the application server rewrites any affected assets on startup to point at `/company/mattermost/static` instead.
 This rewriting can be done manually with the `mattermost config subpath` command:

 ```
 mattermost config subpath --path /company/mattermost